BioAI-kits/BioAI/README.md

 All data should be saved in `.csv` format, of course you can use `gz` for compression.
 You can also refer to the [example data](https://github.com/BioAI-kits/BioAI/tree/master/example) we provide for a more intuitive understanding.

+From the perspective of biological practice, we support `single-omics modeling` and `multi-omics integrated data modeling`.

+( PS: In theory, as long as the data structure is consistent, most of the algorithms in our framework can also be applied to other scenarios, such as climate prediction based on structured features. )

 ---